 After considerable time, energy, fundraising and planning (since the early aughts), the Schuylkill Crossing (also known as the Gray’s Ferry Crossing) is a bridge project poised to kick off.
 It will connect the Gray‘s Ferry Crescent to the soon-to-open-in-2017 Bartram’s Mile with a bike/ped friendly crossing.
 But, it can’t go forward until the Federal Highway Administration determines what kind of structure can be allowed to be built.

 How should these two trails be connected?
 Some kind of structure over the River is needed to bring these two trails together and close another gap in the Schuylkill River Trail between the Art Museum and Bartram’s Garden.
 Currently, at the point where this connection can happen, a railroad truss sits in the open position since Conrail abandoned the rail line in 1976.
 Whatever type of bridge is built, it must also accommodate tugboats bringing oil to the Veolia Energy plant at Christian Street.

 That’s the subject of an open house scheduled for January 5th at Bartram’s Garden.
 The public are invited to give their input on the project in general and their thoughts on the six (6) different alternatives.
 We need the bicycling community to come out and make their voice heard!

 The six alternatives under consideration include:

 - no – build

-- Rehab the current trust with new mechanism
+- Rehab the current truss with new swing mechanism

 - Fixed bridge at 50 feet elevation